ajitsingh98/Data-Science-Interview-Questions-Answers/linear_regression_and_regularization.md

 <details>
 <summary><b>💡 Show Answer</b></summary>

-We can determine whether a dataset is high-dimensional or low-dimensional by comparing the number of features($p$) to the number of observations($n$).
+We can determine whether a dataset is high-dimensional or low-dimensional by comparing the number of features($p $) to the number of observations($ n$).

 - High dimensional